 Quality journalism is expensive.
 Investigating journalism is even more.
 Exposing contacts between a nominated and elected president’s staff with a foreign adversary cannot be cheap.
 So are the stories about the German secret services spying on other governments, journalist and public figures.
 And what about the extensive coverage of the candidates in the French presidential elections this year?

-The media holds the power of forming public opinion to a big extend.
-Prior to elections, and after them, citizens make the decision about the vote choice based on the information supplied.
+The media holds the power of forming a public opinion to a big extend.
+Before elections, and after them, citizens decide about the vote choice based on the information supplied.
 Many do not have more time than the one they allocated to read a website, the article a friend has shared on her timeline on Facebook, something that a popular person shared on Twitter, etc.

 The chances of one stumbling on a “fake news” are increasing every day mostly because they are free.
-Well, there are also other factors in play here – IQ, money, agenda, to name just a few.
+There are also other factors in play here – IQ, money, agenda, to name just a few.
 But nonetheless, this is the situation nowadays.

-Subscriptions to newspapers and other media resources should not serve as a roadblock obstructing citizen getting access to solid, fact-checked, and professionally written informational pieces.
-In the same time, media outlets should be able to support themselves and their efforts and make a profit (yes, this is how the economy works).
+Subscriptions to newspapers and other media resources should not serve as a roadblock obstructing citizens’ access to solid, fact-checked, and professionally written informational pieces.
+At the same time, media outlets should support themselves and their efforts and make a profit (yes, this is how the economy works).

 I have decided that quality reads are more important to me than the 7.80 EUR/month I pay The New Your Times to give me access pretty much all their current content and archives.
-In the same time, I am making a stand and supporting a media that the president of the USA and his staff claim to be “the opposition party”.
+At the same time, I am making a stand and supporting a media that the USA president and his staff claim to be “the opposition party”.
 I am proactively opting for democracy by contributing to keeping governments accountable.